Alfresco/alfresco-ng2-components/docs/core/components/datatable.component.md

 #### No-growing cells

-As mentioned before, in the beginning, all cells have the same width.
+As mentioned before, all cells initially have the same width.
 You can prevent cells from growing by using the `adf-no-grow-cell` class.

 ```js
 {